GU-Student-Projects/.github/profile/README.md

 ### Prerequisites  and Usage

-For python projects it is recommended to install a virualization software.
+For python projects it is recommended to install a virtualization software.

 * Anaconda
   ```sh